 Pronouns Convey Ethos & Agency

 Pronouns are keys to ethos (more on ethos in my appeals lesson).
 Anytime an author uses a first person pronoun (I, we, etc.) they draw attention to their position and persona.
-Using "I," a person claims an individual stance, while "we" groups together others.
+By using "I," a person claims an individual stance, while "we" groups people together.
 This inclusive gesture can form community, as in the common example "We the people."
-It can also make dissenters resistant, as when women and people of color have suggested that "we the people" has historically applied only to white men.
-Consider common responses such as "What we?" or "Who do you mean we?"
+It can also make dissenters resistant, as when women and people of color have suggested that "we the people" historically applied only to white men.
+Consider common resistant responses such as "What we?" or "Who do you mean we?"
 These replies suggest that the speaker has overstepped their bounds in describing the views of others.

 Other times "I" is present, but the order of words still diverts attention from the human actor.
 Consider Ted Kennedy's "Address to the People of Massachusetts on Chappaquiddick" after he drove a car off a bridge, leading to the death of Mary Jo Kopechne.
 He describes the scene: